CLARIAH/clariah-plus/requirements/software-requirements.md

 * Rust software *SHOULD* be packaged for and submitted to [crates.io](https://crates.io/), installable through ``cargo``.
 * NodeJS software *SHOULD* be packaged for and submitted to [npm](https://www.npmjs.com/), installable through ``npm``.
 * C/C++ software has no specific ecosystem for packaging.
-The use of distribution-specific packages is *RECOMMENDED*, targetting specific Linux distributions.
+The use of distribution-specific packages is *RECOMMENDED*, targeting specific Linux distributions.
 The use of a standardized build system such as the autotools, cmake, or make is *RECOMMENDED*.
-Static linking *MAY* be an appropriate solution to handle dependecies.
+Static linking *MAY* be an appropriate solution to handle dependencies.
 * Android software *SHOULD* be submitted to [Google Play](https://play.google.com) and alternatively also [F-Droid](https://f-droid.org/).
-* iOS sofware *SHOULD* be submitted to the App Store.
+* iOS software *SHOULD* be submitted to the App Store.

 This step may combine both the building of software (compilation) as well the installation.
 This rule shall only be deviated from if there is no suitable